SkillsFundingAgency/dfc-devops/ArmTemplates/app-service-environment.md

 domainName (required) string

 Name of the DNS domain that this ASE and it's child apps will be part of.
+A wildcard certificate will be required for this domain.
+SANs will need to be added to the certificate request for *.scm.<domainName> and scm.<domainName>.
+Once the ASE has been deployed the A records will need to be created on the DNS server that hosts this domain.

 location (optional) string